codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 {:/}

 #### Events for application resources
-In either Tree or List views, double-click an appplication resource to see events in the Events tab.
+In either Tree or List views, double-click an application resource to see events in the Events tab.
-> If your rutime is lower than the version required to view events, you are notified to upgrade to the required version.
+> If your runtime is lower than the version required to view events, you are notified to upgrade to the required version.

 The Events tab displays both successful and failed events from Argo CD, starting with the most recent event.
 Argo CD displays events as they occur for an application resource, and retains event information for a duration of 30 minutes.
 Historical events older than this duration are removed, and the Events tab can be empty if there are no ongoing events.